-The 1938 Culpeper State Theatre just recently completed a $9 million restoration and expansion phase, and reopened as a state-of-the-art entertainment and educational venue that includes:
+The 1938 Culpeper State Theatre has completed a $9 million restoration and expansion phase, and reopened as a state-of-the-art entertainment and educational venue that includes:

 - National Touring Artists and Musicians (country, bluegrass, folk, rock, pop, gospel, Latin, big band, classical)

 - Local and Regional Talent (theatre, dance, musical concerts)

 - Film/Cinema with classic, independent, documentary and foreign films, as well as highly anticipated film festivals.